Back to Journal

 Italy follows its own internal logic.

-When preparation is grounded in observation rather than assumption, the process becomes far more manageable.
-Most setbacks come from misunderstanding how systems behave in practice, not from lack of effort.
+When preparation is grounded in observation rather than assumption, the process becomes much more manageable.
+Most setbacks do not come from laziness or lack of effort.
+They come from misunderstanding how systems behave in practice.

 That understanding usually comes from experience.